Aaron98990/ways-of-the-game/restarts.md

 Until the ball is in play:
 - For dropped balls, all other players except the one who the ball is dropped to (of both teams) must remain at least 4 m (4.5 yds) from the ball
 - For kick-offs, all players, except the player taking the kick-off, must be in their own half of the field of play.
-- For free kicks, kick-offs all opponents must remain 10 yards from the ball
+- For free kicks and kick-offs all opponents must remain 10 yards from the ball
     - For indirect free kicks, defenders stand on the goal line when they can't give 10 yards
 - For corner kicks, oppenents must stand 10 yards from the corner arc
 - For free kicks, when three or more defending team players form a ‘wall’, all attacking team players must remain at least 1 m (1 yd) from the ‘wall’
-- For free kicks in the opponents' penalty area and all goal kicks, opponents must remain out of the opponents' penalty area
+- For free kicks going out and all goal kicks, opponents must remain outside the penalty area the restart is taken from
 - For throw-ins, all opponents must stand at least 2 m (2 yds) from the point on the touchline where the throw-in is to be taken.
-- For penalty kicks, the goalkeeper must have part of both feet in line or behind the goal line.
+- For penalty kicks, the goalkeeper must have part of one foot in line or behind the goal line when the ball is kicked.
 Everyone except the kicker and goalkeeper, must be outside the penalty area, behind the penalty mark, and 10 yards from the penalty mark.
     - [Retake.
 Goalkeeper does not have part of both feet in line or behind the goal line when the ball is kicked and is blocked by them. ](https://youtu.be/9o6zJz1neG0?t=49)
     - [Retake.
 Goalkeeper does not have part of both feet in line or behind the goal line when the ball is kicked and is blocked by them. ](https://youtu.be/gAoXLwQ_2b4?t=96)